dlbewley/guifreelife-src/content/blog/Extracting-CA-Certs-From-Kubeconfig.md

   - ssl
 ---

-OpenShift creates a number of Certificate Authorities to sign TLS certificates created for functions including load balancing of the API and Ingress services.
+OpenShift creates a number of Certificate Authorities to sign TLS certificates which secure functions including load balancing of the API and Ingress services.
 Recent versions of openshift-install will place all the CA certificates in the generated `auth/kubeconfig` file.

-Here is how to extract and split and those certificates into individual files.
+Here is how to extract and split those certificates into individual files which eases the process of trusting them particularly on a Mac.

 <!--more-->